marcelooprimo/cloud-tools/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you for helping to improve pre-commit-terraform!
+Thank you for helping to improve cloud-tools!
 -->

 Put an `x` into the box if that apply: